ITStudioOUC/ITStudio-welcome-websites/README.md

 to clone only `XXX`,

-where XXX is named in form of the year of that website's creation, plus `-backend` or `-frontend` if the two are separated.
+where XXX is named in form of the year of that website's creation, plus `-backend` or `-frontend`.